etdev/ruby-style-guide/README.md

   ```

 * <a name="dont-abuse-gsub"></a>
-  Don't use `String#gsub` in scenarios in which you can use a faster more specialized alternative.
+  Don't use `String#gsub` in scenarios where you can use a faster, more
+  specialized alternative.
 <sup>[[link](#dont-abuse-gsub)]</sup>

     ```Ruby